UKHomeOffice/cop-design-guidelines/guides/workflow/roles-and-teams.md

 * The second function is determining whether the user is authorised see a process instance (a submitted form) within a case.
 (In terms of COP, a case represents a collection of process instances all linked by a unique reference e.g. Border Force reference.
 A case never ends because it's a container that organises together all the process instances that are triggered by an individual or another event over time.)

+**If the role is left blank at the 'Process Properties' panel in the 'Candidate Starter Groups' then the process instance will be available to anybody in the case view.
+However the only action they would be able to form is 'generate PDF'.**

 * The third function is determining which actions a user is authorised to perform on a case.

 ### 'team'